RayHightower/RayHightower.com/speaking/index.md

 * LinuxBarbados at University of the West Indies - Cave Hill, Barbados
 * Flourish Open Source Conference - University of Illinois at Chicago, IL, USA

-### Invitations

-Want to invite Ray Hightower to speak at your event?
-You can start with the [contact form](/contact).
 &nbsp;<br/>
 &nbsp;<br/>
 &nbsp;<br/>